UnHolds/STM32F1_MIDI_Serial_Bridge/README.md

 ## Current Makefile

-### Flash 1

 ST-util must be installed.

 Usage:

-plug in the STM32 and run `make` the script will compile and flash it to the stm32
+plug in the STM32 and run `make` the script will compile the code and flash the binary file to the stm32

 ## For the Makefile.old

+### Build

 remove the Makefile and rename the Makefile.old to Makefile